School of Chemistry prizes and prize winners

 Oxford University Press Prize

 The Oxford University Press Prize is a cash prize of £100 awarded to the 1st or 2nd year student showing the most significant improvement.

 This is an endowed prize from Professor Stuart Trippett, who was Professor of Organic Chemistry in the School from 1969 until 1987.
 The £100 prize is awarded annually to the best 1st year student.

 The Blandamer Prize

-This is an endowed prize commemorating Professor Mike Blandamer, who was Professor of Physical Chemistry in the Department from 1991 until 2000.
-This is awarded by the Head of the Department to a 1st year undergraduate student for excellent conduct.
+This is an endowed prize commemorating Professor Mike Blandamer, who was Professor of Physical Chemistry in the School from 1991 until 2000.
+This is awarded by the Head of School to a 1st year undergraduate student for excellent conduct.